azdavis/millet/docs/manual.md

 What diagnostics to send per file.

-- `"all"`: All available diagnostics are sent.
+- `"none"`: No filter, i.e. available diagnostics are sent.
 - `"syntax"`: If there are syntax diagnostics (lex, parse, etc), send only those.
 Do not send e.g. statics diagnostics.

 #### `millet.format.enable`